Democrats fire back as Trump announces presidential bid

 “Lies about his record,” Schiff’s tweet continued.
 “Lies about immigrants.
 Lies about Biden.
 Lies about our children.
 Lies about our LGBTQ+ neighbors.
 Lies on top of lies on top of lies.
 New grift.
 Same old grifter.”

-Rep. Adam Kinzinger (Ill.), a Republican member of the committee, also published a video of him calling Trump a conman as the former president was on stage.
+Rep. Adam Kinzinger (Ill.), a Republican member of the committee, also published a video of him calling Trump a con artist as the former president was onstage.

 Other Democratic lawmakers leveraged Trump’s announcement to raise money for Sen. Raphael Warnock (D-Ga.), who is set to face off in a Senate runoff against Republican Herschel Walker, who was endorsed by Trump in his primary.